huaweicloud/spring-cloud-huawei-samples/migrate/sofa/sofastack-demo/README.md

 2、Start startup.bat in the extracted registry-integration subfolder bin 3、Start SafaProviderApplication
 4、Start SafaConsumerApplication
-5、Visit http://localhost:9090/hello?name=World (The page displays "Hello world, I am from provider", indicating that the services are working normally)
+5、Visit http://localhost:9090/hello?name=World (The page displays "Hello World, I am from provider", indicating that the services are working normally)